fermentedcat/weather-app/README.md

 Code is organized into the following folders:

-- api - data fetching from SMHI weather API
+- /api - data fetching from SMHI weather API
-- components - reusable components
+- /components - reusable components
-- utils - reusable functions
+- /utils - contexts, hooks and reusable functions, such as `getFormattedDate`

 ---